benjemiawael/TheBridge/README.md

 # TheBridge#
-To login as an admin type : admin
+To login as an admin type : username: admin
-                            password123
+password: password123